Introduction to My ELBERT and Higher Epigenetics

 1.4 The D–E–E–E Model (D3Es: DNA → Environmental Inputs → Epigenetic Regulation → Expression)

 Potential exists before expression.
 DNA provides the possibility.
 Development determines the realization.
+Expression reflects underlying regulation.
 Therefore, “How can we help students connect knowledge to meaning, identity, and purpose?”

 Higher Epigenetics expands traditional epigenetics by examining how genetic potential interacts with environmental inputs, adaptive learning, neurodiversity, identity formation, and lived experience.
 Rather than viewing development through a deficit-based lens, the framework emphasizes growth, resilience, adaptation, transformation, and human flourishing.
 I work with families, educators and students in K–12 usually presenting characteristics of: